athulcd/athulcd.github.io/miscellaneous.md

 **Movies**
 I am a movie aficionado.
 I have watched
 My favourite Directors are

 **Travel**
 I like to travel a lot.

 **Quizzing**

 **Institute Bodies**
 **Mood Indigo**
 Mood Indigo is Asia’s largest College Cultural Festival.
 I worked as a Coordinator for the media and Publicity Department
 **Insight**
 Insight is the student media body of IIT Bombay.
 Currently, I am an Editorial Board Member of the same.
 **Literati**
 Literati is the literary arts club of IIT Bombay.

+**Comic Strips**